ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 **Tips**:
 1. You can try to build your container image(s) based-on an existing image on your computer, that will speed up your image(s) creating.
 (Thanks to Drake for this tip).

-### Create own docker images - Example 7
+### Create own container images - Example 7

-Try: Create a new docker image based on the existing image from example 6.
+Try: Create a new container image based on the existing image from example 6.
 In the new docker image, try to install a new Python package, for example: numpy.
 Then test the numpy package in Python script.

-### Create own docker images - Example 8
+### Create own container images - Example 8

 Example 8: Compose one Dockerfile with a shell script and a simple C++ code.